GazzaJ/CI-MS4-RefereE-pay/README.md

 4. Select **"Next: Permissions"**
 5. Select the User Group you created earlier to add the new User to the group
 6. Click **"Next"** all the way to the end and click **"Create user"**
-7. At the Final step, you are notified of successfull creation, below which there is a button to **"Download .csv"**.
+7. At the Final step, you are notified of successful creation, below which there is a button to **"Download .csv"**.
 8. Click **"Download .csv"**

 **Ensure you download and save this file to a safe location as it contains the Users Access Key and Secret Key.